tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_58_AI_and_machine_learning_in_Wardley_Mapping.md

 **Resources Used:** Discussion prompts, assessment rubric

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Observation of group discussions and hands-on activities', 'alignment': 'Assesses understanding and application of AI-enhanced Wardley Mapping concepts'}
+* **Formative**: Observation of group discussions and hands-on activities (Alignment: Assesses understanding and application of AI-enhanced Wardley Mapping concepts)
-- {'type': 'Summative', 'description': "Implementation plan for integrating AI-enhanced Wardley Mapping into the learner's organization", 'alignment': 'Evaluates ability to apply learning to real-world professional contexts'}
+* **Summative**: Implementation plan for integrating AI-enhanced Wardley Mapping into the learner's organization (Alignment: Evaluates ability to apply learning to real-world professional contexts)

 ## Differentiation Strategies
-- {'learner_group': 'Novice Wardley Mappers', 'strategies': 'Provide additional resources on Wardley Mapping basics; pair with more experienced learners during activities'}
+* **Novice Wardley Mappers**: Provide additional resources on Wardley Mapping basics; pair with more experienced learners during activities
-- {'learner_group': 'AI/ML experts', 'strategies': 'Offer advanced readings on the technical aspects of AI in strategic mapping; encourage them to share insights during discussions'}
+* **AI/ML experts**: Offer advanced readings on the technical aspects of AI in strategic mapping; encourage them to share insights during discussions

 ## Extension Activities
-- Conduct a pilot project using AI-enhanced Wardley Mapping in the workplace
+* Conduct a pilot project using AI-enhanced Wardley Mapping in the workplace
-- Develop a case study comparing traditional and AI-enhanced strategic planning outcomes
+* Develop a case study comparing traditional and AI-enhanced strategic planning outcomes
-- Create a presentation for leadership on the potential of AI in strategic mapping
+* Create a presentation for leadership on the potential of AI in strategic mapping

 ## Additional Resources
-- Simon Wardley's blog on the future of Wardley Mapping
+* Simon Wardley's blog on the future of Wardley Mapping
-- Research papers on AI applications in strategic planning
+* Research papers on AI applications in strategic planning
-- Online communities focused on AI-enhanced business strategy
+* Online communities focused on AI-enhanced business strategy
-- Webinars featuring case studies of AI in Wardley Mapping
+* Webinars featuring case studies of AI in Wardley Mapping